Chr1stian/it2810-webutvikling-h17-prosjekt-3-group-37/README.md

 -------------

 ```
-Clone this repository and locate yourself to myApp
+Clone this repository and locate yourself to myapp
 ```
 ```
 npm install